Puzzle Of The Bull Rock Cave – Ancient Mass Grave Remains Unexplained

 It should also not be forgotten that the cave contains a Neolithic picture.
 It is the oldest cave painting known in the Czech Republic.
 It depicts a geometrical shape resembling a grill with a size of 30x40 cm, painted in charcoal on the cave wall.

 During World War II, the Nazis built an underground factory in the cave, damaging the entrance area.
-After the war, a few more caves have been discovered.
-Further excavations of the cave can shed more light of the history of this place.
+After the war, a few more caves were discovered.
+Further excavations of the cave can shed more light on the history of this place.

 Exploring the mysterious cave on your own is not allowed.
-Except for the entrance, the cave is not accessible to the public, although occasionally it is opened for visitors.
+Except for the entrance, the cave is not accessible to the public, although occasionally, it is open to visitors.
 Several of the artifacts discovered in the Bull Rock Cave are stored in the Natural History in Vienna, Austria.

 Expand for referencesMore From Ancient Pages